 We are very early in our development efforts.
-All of our product candidates are in preclinical development or discovery and it will be many years before we commercialize a product candidate, if ever.
+Most of our product candidates are in preclinical development or discovery and we recently received FDA clearance for our IND application for OTX-2002 and will enter clinical trials.
+It will be many years before we commercialize a product candidate, if ever.
 If we are unable to advance our product candidates to clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.